opensearch-project/data-prepper/situp-plugins/elasticsearch/README.md

 ### Username

-A String of username used in the cognito of ES cluster.
+A String of username used in the [cognito](https://opendistro.github.io/for-elasticsearch-docs/docs/security/access-control/users-roles/#kibana) of ODFE cluster.

 ### Password

-A String of password used in the cognito of ES cluster.
+A String of password used in the [cognito](https://opendistro.github.io/for-elasticsearch-docs/docs/security/access-control/users-roles/#kibana) of ODFE cluster.

 ### Trace analytics raw